thcipriani/dotfiles/blog/2015/01/23/toward-a-useful-keyboard-in-x.md

----
-title: Toward a More Useful X Keyboard
-layout: post
----

 I'm not sure when, exactly, it became clear that I was going to spend as much time as necessary perfecting my keyboard configuration.
 It's one of those things that you _know_ you can make absolutely perfect—given enough